AdrJaw/Python_project/README.md

 ### 🇬🇧

-A simple application written in Python, designed to allow users to order a card (e.g., loyalty, payment, or other type) to a selected parcel pickup point.
+A application written in Python, designed to allow users to order a card (e.g., loyalty, payment, or other type) to a selected parcel pickup point.

 Example Workflow:
 1. The user launches the application.